-Hidden Dangers: How E-Bikes & Lithium-ion Batteries Can Start Fires
+Hidden Dangers: How Lithium-ion Batteries Can Start Fires

 From fireworks to firearms, many owner-operators prohibit potentially dangerous items from being stored in self storage units.
-But there are hidden dangers lurking within some seemingly harmless items, such as e-bikes and scooters.
-These electric micromobility travel devices, designed to create safer streets, more efficient transportation, and greener cities, house lithium-ion batteries, which have been known to start deadly fires; a battery-induced blaze at a Brooklyn self storage facility even sent a firefighter to the hospital just one week ago.
+But there are hidden dangers lurking within some seemingly harmless items like e-bikes and scooters, and they're known as lithium-ion batteries.
+In fact, in 2023, a battery-induced blaze at a Brooklyn self storage facility even sent a firefighter to the hospital.

 Behind the Battery-Fueled Blazes

-What causes e-bikes and other micromobility devices to blow?
+A common culprit of battery-fueled blazes are e-bikes and other micromobility devices.
+So what causes their batteries to blow?
 According to TechCrunch, lithium-ion cells undergo a process called thermal runaway, which results in a sharp increase of battery cell temperature and pressure, accompanied by the release of flammable gas.
 The flammable gas can ignite from the battery’s high temperature, resulting in a quick fire that’s hard to put out and emits toxic fumes.

 While some e-bikes and scooters are considered safe, cheap versions with low-quality batteries, often imported from China, are more likely to explode due to a lower-quality manufacturing process that results in defects.
 “You have to remember, you get what you pay for,” says Leo Raudys, president and CEO of Call2Recycle, a nonprofit battery-recycling program.
 “These batteries are highly engineered devices, and if you’re only spending a couple hundred bucks on a battery, you’re probably getting one that’s cutting corners in a number of different places.”

-In New York City, where food delivery by workers on e-bikes is the norm, e-bike-related fires have been skyrocketing, doubling each year from 2020 to 2022, according to Fire Department of New York data.
-As of July 3, 2023, there have been 114 investigations into lithium-ion fires, 74 injuries, and 13 deaths.
+In New York City, where food delivery by workers on e-bikes is the norm, e-bike-related fires have been skyrocketing, doubling each year from 2020 to 2023, according to Fire Department of New York data.
+In 2023 alone, the city saw 268 fires caused by the batteries.
+The fires killed 18 New Yorkers, and left another 150 injured.
 A fire in June at an e-bike store resulted in the death of four people, and one week later, as part of the FDNY’s crackdown on illegal batteries, dozens of lithium-ion batteries that were damaged or being charged on overloaded power strips were found at a different store, which the department described as a “ticking time bomb.”

 Self storage facilities can also be victims.
 On October 22, at a Stop & Stor self storage facility in Sunset Park, Brooklyn, firefighters battled a blaze inside storage facility units where hundreds of e-bikes and other mobility devices were being stored.
 Fire officials said that although the sprinkler system was working, the fire was too overwhelming to be stopped.
 The blaze even sent one firefighter to the hospital for smoke inhalation.